microsoft/intrinsic-private-sgd/README.md

 # Codebase components

+- `wrapper.py` is a wrapper for steps in the workflow, providing a CLI interface

 Pertaining mostly to **running a sweep**:
-- `sweep.py` is the outer loop which runs an experiment sweep.
-It calls on `run_experiment` repeatedly.
 - `run_experiment.py` provides the logic for reading configs, and running an experiment through loading data through `data_utils.py` and defining a model through `model_utils.py`
 - `data_utils.py` contains all logic around loading and preprocessing training datasets.
 - `model_utils.py` contains model specifications (e.g. CNN, logistic regression), including training loop and logic for saving intermediate weights